SMTG-Bham/ShakeNBreak/docs/Contributing.rst

 request new features.
 Contributions to extend this package are welcome!
 Please use the `Fork and Pull <https://docs.github.com/en/get-started/quickstart/contributing-to-projects>`_ workflow to do so and follow the `PEP8 <https://peps.python.org/pep-0008/>`_ style guidelines.
-The easiest way to handle this is to run the following in the **correct sequence** on your local machine.
-First run `black <https://black.readthedocs.io/en/stable/index.html>`_, as this will automatically reformat the code to PEP8 conventions:
+The easiest way to handle these guidelines is to run the following in the **correct sequence** on your local machine.
+First run `black <https://black.readthedocs.io/en/stable/index.html>`_, as this will automatically reformat the code to ``PEP8`` conventions:

 .. code:: bash

-    $ black  --line-length 88 --check --diff --color shakenbreak
+    $ black  --line-length 88 --diff --color shakenbreak

 Then run `pycodestyle <https://pycodestyle.pycqa.org/en/latest/>`_, followed by `flake8 <https://flake8.pycqa.org/en/latest/>`_, which will identify any remaning issues.